 You will be covered if you suffer an electrical failure that means your home is uninhabitable.

-This could include the wiring to your lighting or boilers failing, or if the permanent electrical supply to your home fails.
+This could include the wiring to your lighting or boiler failing, or if the permanent electrical supply to your home fails.

 Most policies will not cover any wiring outside your home, or any temporary electrical wiring.

 You can call on emergency assistance if the security of your home is compromised, for example:

 Most policies will only cover you if there is an immediate security risk to your property.

 You will not be covered for replacement locks if you lose your keys, but some comprehensive policies cover this.

 Some policies will cover you if bad weather causes damage to your roof.

 You may only be able to claim if the damage to your roof leads to the interior of your home being damaged too.
 For example, if tiles come off your roof and exposes the inside of your house to bad weather.